 The current slowdown in home sales, felt sharply in Western states, has been attributed to higher mortgage rates and rising prices.
 The trend increases the attractiveness of apartment rentals—and, potentially, of multifamily investments.

-If you are an individual looking to buy property, you likely realize that not too long ago, there was a residential housing meltdown that destroyed the financial lives of millions of Americans.
-As a result, you don’t want to leverage up now at this late in the cycle.
+If you want to buy property, you may remember the residential housing meltdown that destroyed the financial lives of millions of Americans.
+As a result, you’re likely cautious about leveraging up.

 Institutional Money Is Investing In Apartment Complexes